Designing IoT Applications

 There was a beautiful girl (of course, all the girls are beautiful) who just joined an IT company in Bangalore.
 A guy asked the girl to go for a coffee.
 She said she would let him know after talking to her mother.
 She called her mother, whether she could go with the guy for the coffee.
 Her mother asked for more details about the guy and advised the girl not to go with him.
 The girl conveyed the boy that she was not going with him for the coffee.
 The boy was disappointed.
 One day, the girl was walking on her way back to her hostel.
 The boy who was going on his bike saw her and decided to hit her with the bike as she refused to go out with him earlier.
 The girl noticed the boy's intention, and took her phone from the handbag to call her mom to take her advice on what she should be doing.
 She dialed her mother, it was Airtel 4G connection, ….
 Most likely that she would not have got the call connected.

 The nature protects the good, there was a pothole in front of the girl and the boy did not notice it as he was looking at the girl and he wanted to hit her, rather he hit the pothole and fell down on the road, injured and caused a traffic jam given the number of vehicles on Bangalore roads.
 The people near to the incident helped the guy, and sometime later traffic police came to the incident location to clear the traffic, and the boy was arrested knowing his intentions (these are real-time actions).
 As the potholes are causing accidents, municipalities decided to repair the roads (this is optimization).
 Police found that the boy had a criminal background and filed a charge sheet.
-As the crimes against the girls were increasing, the government started to bring in new laws to protect the girls (this is the planning for a better ).
+As the crimes against the girls were increasing, the government started to bring in new laws to protect the girls (this is the planning for a better future).

 Figure 3: Spatio-Temporal Event Handling in IoT Applications

 In the above story, the girl trying to call her mother to take action instead of her making a decision to dodge the hit was a mistake.
 In IoT, certain decisions have to be made at that time and at that place, this is called Spatio-temporal Event Handling.
-As illustrated in Figure 3, the IoT devices should react; at one level up, the Roof (the true-edge) should act in realtime; at the next level, the fog (?), should optimize; and at one level up, the cloud, should plan for future actions.
+As illustrated in Figure 3, the IoT should react; at one level up, the Roof (the true-edge) should act in realtime; at the next level, the fog (?), should optimize; and at one level up, the cloud, should plan for future actions.

 In the girl’s story, the girl is like an IoT device while the mother is the cloud.
 While the mother provides great advice always, the girl should be able to take real-time actions and always reach her mother for a better future.